akkien/solidity-security/README.md

 ## Delegate call

+### Do caller need to declare same variable as in callee

 When A delegate call B, A does not need to explicitly declare variables as in B. The value at the same storage slot as in B was changed.

+Test contracts: /delegate-slot

+- SlotCallee.sol declare variable `number` at slot 0.
+- SlotCaller.sol do not declare any variable.
+  - When Caller call Callee to update value of `number`, slot 0 in Caller is changed.

+### Do delegate call `selfdestruct` destroy caller or callee

+Test contracts: /delegate-selfdestruct

+- SelfdestructCallee: has the function `selfdelete` that call selfdestruct
+- SelfdestructCaller: delegate call to `selfdelete`
+  - The contract was destroyed is the caller

 ## Upgradeable